-Heat Pumps are equipped with a time/temperature defrost control with field selectable defrost intervals of 30, 60, 90 minutes.
+Heat Pumps are equipped with a time / temperature defrost control with field selectable defrost intervals of 30, 60, 90 minutes.
 In Region IV, the defrost control should be set to an interval of 90 minutes.
 This setting should be adjusted at this time if needed.
-The defrost control also has SmartShift (TM) Technology, which delays compressor operation at defrost initiation and termination.
+The defrost control also has SmartShift (TM)

+Technology, which delays compressor operation at defrost initiation and termination.
 If disabling this function is desired, move the jumper from "DLY" to "NORM" on the defrost control.

-Adequate refrigerant charge for a matching evaporator and 15 feet lineset is supplied with the condensing unit.
+Adequate refrigerant charge for the matching HSVTC evaporator coil and 15 feet of lineset is supplied with the condensing unit.
+If using evaporator coils other than HSVTC coil, it may be necessary to add or remove refrigerant to attain proper charge.
 If line set exceeds 15 feet in length, refrigerant should be added at .6 ounces per foot of liquid line.

-NOTE: Charge should always be checked using superheat when using a piston and subcooling when using TXV equipped in-door coil to verify proper charge.
+NOTE: Charge should always be checked using superheat when using a piston and subcooling when using TXV equipped indoor coil to verify proper charge.